-possible states at $t = 1.^3$ I think of such an expectation as being guided by a coarse access to past lies in similar interactions allowing party I to have a good sense of the aggregate distribution of lies but not of how lies are distributed as a function of the state.
+A key modelling choice concerns the expectation at time t = 2 of party I in state sabout the message $m_1$ sent at time t = 1 when party I made a lie $m_1 \neq s$ then.
+I will be assuming that in equilibrium party I believes that the message sent at time t = 1 is distributed according to the aggregate (equilibrium) distribution of lies made across all possible states at $t = 1.^8$ I think of such an expectation as being guided by a coarse access to past lies in similar interactions allowing party I to have a good sense of the aggregate distribution of lies but not of how lies are distributed as a function of the state.
 Such a modelling is in the spirit of the analogy-based expectation equilibrium (Jehiel (2005) or Jehiel and Koessler (2008)), and it will be contrasted with the more standard modelling of imperfect recall (in the spirit of either of the multi-self approaches defined in Piccione and Rubinstein (1997)) in which after a lie, party I in state s has the correct expectation about $m_1$ conditional on the state s.

-All other expectations are assumed to be correct, implying that party I at time t=1 has the correct expectation about what he may be doing at time t=2 whatever the message he sends at time t=1, and party I (whatever the time t and the state s) has the correct expectation about what action is made by party U as a function of what she observes from the communication stage.
-Strategies are required to be best-responses to the expectations as usual.
+All other expectations are assumed to be correct, implying that party I at time t = 1 has the correct expectation about what he will be doing at time t = 2 for every message he may send at time t = 1, and party I (whatever the time t and the state s) has the correct expectation about what action is made by party U as a function of what she observes from the communication stage.
+Strategies are required to be best-responses to expectations as usual.
 The corresponding equilibria are referred to as equilibria with forgetful liars.

-I characterize the equilibria with forgetful liars in the communication setting just described adding the perturbation that with a tiny probability party I always communicates the truth and party I incurs a tiny extra cost when lying (so that party I would consider lying only if it is strictly beneficial).
-The main findings are as follows.
+I characterize the equilibria with forgetful liars in the communication setting just described adding the perturbation that with a tiny probability party I always communicates the truth and party I incurs a tiny extra cost when lying (so that party I would consider